 What to look for in a recruitment partner

-Communication – following on from this it is vital that recruiter and candidate have open lines of communication.
+Communication – it is vital that recruiter and candidate have open lines of communication.
 Do not be offended if a recruiter wants to know details of a time when you have not done very well as they are often well placed to either defend this performance of place it into context.
 If a CV contains positive information for some years but no information for later years, companies will assume that performance has been poor.

 Recruiters should keep you abreast to new roles, your suitability for them and feedback as to whether you have been selected for interview, as well as interview feedback, should the recruiter receive it of course!

 On the communication front many companies need to do better.
 Human beings clearly do not like passing on bad news but unless you tell us what you do and do not like, the service we provide will never be as good as it can be.
 Trust your recruiter to pass on feedback in the right way, and if you do not, why are you working with them?!

 Honesty – whilst it can sometimes be a difficult conversation a recruiter should manage a both candidates’ and clients’ expectations.
 It is not an easy market and a recruiter needs to express to you any issues that might preclude you for a role, or provide guidance as to what a company needs to do to improve their chances of securing the best staff.
 Whilst not always easy to hear it is a better approach than saying nothing and then disappearing from view.

 The ability to listen – one of the most important traits of a successful recruiter is the ability to listen.
 An adviser is not just an adviser, they are an adviser with a personality, particular requirements and a different belief in how they should work.
 In order to find the best possible role or most suitable employee, matching the perfect working culture is of huge significance and if a recruiter does not listen to you or ask you the right questions there is a good chance that they will not find you the right position or hire.